How to Apply for Financial Aid at DMACC

 Filing Request for Special Consideration

 There are times, after receiving the award notification from the DMACC Student Financial Aid Office, that a student/family may find it difficult to finance their expected contributions due to changes in their financial circumstances.
-If this is the case, a student/family may file a Request for Special Consideration with new or additional information concerning their financial circumstances.
-The Request for Special Consideration and any supporting documentation should be sent to the Financial Aid office, Ankeny Campus.
+If this is the case, a student/family may file a Request for Special Consideration.
+If a student/family has new or additional information concerning their financial circumstances, it should be submitted in writing and sent to the attention of the Director of Student Financial Aid, Ankeny Campus.
+Any supporting documentation should be sent with the Request for Special Consideration.

 Federal Pell Grants

-This grant is awarded if the student has filed a FAFSA, shows financial need and does not have a bachelor’s degree.
-Awards may range from $606 - $5,920.
+These grants are awarded based on financial need and are available if the student has filed a FAFSA, shows financial need and does not have a Bachelor’s degree.
+Awards may range from $588-$5,775.
 The grant is limited to twelve full-time semesters.

 Federal Supplemental Educational Opportunity Grants (SEOG)

-SEOG is available to undergraduate students who have completed and filed a FAFSA, are enrolled at least half-time and show exceptional financial need.
+SEOG is available for undergraduate students who have completed and filed a FAFSA, are enrolled at least half-time and show exceptional financial need.
 The maximum amount is $500 for a full-time student.

 Iowa Vocational-Technical Tuition Grants (IVTTG)

-IVTT Grants are available to students enrolled in vocational-technical programs.
+IVTT Grants are available for students enrolled in vocational-technical programs.
 The Iowa College Student Aid Commission notifies DMACC of award recipients.
 The maximum annual award is $1,200.

 The DMACC Grant is an institutional grant that is awarded on a first come, first-served basis to students with demonstrated financial aid need.
 The grant is limited to an annual amount of $300.